 To have success with the Time to be Dry Program you need to consistently follow each step.
 Some families aren’t ready.
 That’s ok if you don’t want to add one more stressor in your life right now.

 When families are not ready to put in the work but still desperately want their child to wake up dry, I recommend dry waking.
 Dry waking in itself is not a bad idea, if you understand that it’s not fixing the problem long term.
-I think dry waking is great for the younger child, age 5-9 years old that feels really bad about being wet.
+I think dry waking is great for the younger child, age 5-9 years old that feels really bad about being wet but is not willing to use an alarm.
 When a child develops social awareness about wetting they can have emotional problems, such as developing low self-worth.
 I believe this is the best age to treat a patient

 So what is Dry Waking?

 Dry waking is having your child pee before bed and then you take them to pee one more time before you go to bed.
 There are different variations in this and it depends on your child.
 Some kids do great with this and can wake up dry.
 Some kids may need to be woken up one more time, either late at night or early in the morning.
 It all depends on what you are willing to do and how well your child’s bladder functions overnight.
 You do not need to fully wake up your child.
 They can zombie walk to the toilet and pee while half asleep.
 Waking them up won’t train their brain to know what their bladder is doing because you may or may not be waking them at the right time.
 To connect the brain and bladder they need to have a full bladder that’s getting ready to empty.
 Even with a parent’s best sixth sense they aren’t able to do this accurately and consistently.

 I have many families who follow the scenario of waking the child once before they go to bed between 10 pm and 11 pm